The Complexity of Aggregates over Extractions by Regular Expressions: Preliminaries

-This article is within the formalism of \emph{document spanners} by Fagin et al.~\cite{FaginKRV15, FaginKRV15-sigrecord}.
-More precisely, we use the notation of $\K$-annotators, as introduced by Doleschal et al.~\cite{DoleschalKMP20-journal}, which enables document spanners to annotate provenance information.
-We refer to Appendix~\ref{apx:algebra} for some required algebraic background on semirings.
-For the remainder of this article, let $\K$ be a commutative semiring and let $\B$ be the Boolean semiring, i.e. $(\B, \vee,\wedge, \false,\true)$, where $\B = \{ \false, \true\}$.\footnote{As we will see, $\B$-annotators are exactly the document spanners as introduced by Fagin et al.~\cite{FaginKRV15, FaginKRV15-sigrecord}.}
+This article is within the formalism of \emph{document spanners} by Fagin et al.~\cite{FaginKRV15,FaginKRV15-sigrecord}.
+More precisely, we use the notion of $\K$-annotators, as introduced by Doleschal et al.~\cite{DoleschalKMP-lmcs22}, which enables document spanners to annotate provenance information.
+Next, we revisit the definitions of these concepts.

-We revisit some definitions of document spanners and $\srd$-Annotators.
 We assume countably infinite and disjoint sets $\vals$ and $\svars$, containing \emph{data values} (or simply \emph{values}) and \emph{variables}, respectively.
-We sometimes also call $\svars$ the set of \emph{span variables}.
-Let $V\subseteq \svars$ be a finite set of variables.